Skip to main content

 3. Software Localization

-UI strings, error messages, and in-app content feature:
+UI strings, error messages, and in-app content feature repeated button labels, status messages, navigation elements, and tooltip text.

 TM leverage: 50-80%